 Dynamic interpretation adapts to the situation—brief when healthy, detailed when anomalous—unlike static report templates.

 Stop reading spreadsheets aloud in meetings.
-Try the free Financial Narrative Generator to see how AI transforms a simple P&L table into a board-ready narrative—or start a free LotWize trial to get AI financial narratives and automated board packet assembly for every meeting.
+Try the free Annual Budget Builder to see how AI helps you build a complete HOA budget with line-item breakdowns—or start a free LotWize trial to get AI financial narratives and automated board packet assembly for every meeting.